touying-typ/touying/README.md

 # [Touying](https://github.com/touying-typ/touying) ![logo](https://github.com/touying-typ/touying/assets/34951714/2aa394d3-2319-4572-aef7-ed3c14b09846)

-Touying (投影 in chinese, /tóuyǐng/, meaning projection) is a more efficient package for creating presentation slides in Typst.
+Touying (投影 in chinese, /tóuyǐng/, meaning projection) is an object-oriented and efficient package for creating presentation slides in Typst.

 Touying is a package derived from [Polylux](https://github.com/andreasKroepelin/polylux).
 Therefore, most concepts and APIs remain consistent with Polylux.
 You can refer to the [Polylux documentation](https://polylux.dev/book/) for a better understanding of Touying.